Colour Stories and Crochet Memories

 Unfortunately it looks like two of my colours are already discontinued.
 At least I couldn’t find them in the actual Hobbii shop.

 I like the way the colours come together.
-I just noticed that they are a bit difficult to capture in a photograph.
+I just realised that they’re a bit tricky to capture in photos.
 The Dark Old Rose in particular is a little reluctant to show its true beauty…

 Using a 3,75 mm hook my square turned out to be about 25 cm / 10 inch.